howerj/shrink/readme.md

 most advanced [CODEC][] is a yet to be invented general purposes artificial intelligence, we can of course use people in lieu.

+An interesting article about adding another instruction to the [LZSS][] [CODEC][] is <https://richg42.blogspot.com/2022/01/lzxor.html>, LZSS can be thought of having two instructions, one for literal runs "LIT [BYTE]" and another for runs of data stored in a buffer "COPY [LENGTH, DISTANCE]".
+Extending LZSS with a third instruction based on Exclusive-Or (Addition or subtraction would also work, subtraction being especially interesting for making a compression CODEC for a [SUBLEQ machine][]).
+The instruction looks like "XOR [LENGTH, DISTANCE, 1 OR MORE BYTE]" and can be used instead of LIT or COPY.
+It XORs the output buffer at DISTANCE bytes for LENGTH bytes with the following 1 or more bytes.
+This means partial matches can be encoded (which places a heavy burden on the encoder, decoding is simple).
+This CODEC is known as "LZ\_XOR".

 # COPYRIGHT

 The code is placed under the Unlicense, which is effectively the public